 Do you suspect that you have a water leak?
 Our GPR analysts are ready to assist you!
 Contact us for a consultation.

 November 10, 2017

-There is usually a lot to cover when deciding to utilize concrete scanning or utility locating services.
+There is usually a lot to cover when deciding to utilize concrete scanning or underground utility locating services.
 We put together this list to answer your questions and guide you in the right direction for your project.

 How long will the service take?

 This all depends on your needs, and it varies from project to project.
 For both concrete scanning and utility locating many variables come into play.
 Age of concrete, moisture content of the ground, obstructions in the path of utilities, wire mesh and congested rebar, just to name a few.
 The best way to determine the estimated completion time of the scan or the locate is to contact us.
 Being prepared with as much information about the area as possible will aide in our estimation time.